Redshift Observatory

 They were hideous.
 If you’re using them, I advise you not to, and you’re thinking of using them, don’t.

-I was charged 35 GBP for a simple, straightforward money transfer (and this via a UI donig everything it could to deceive into believing I was getting a good deal with “no fees”), was forced to accept a currency conversion I did not want, and closing the account took 45 minutes.
+I was charged 35 GBP for a simple, straightforward money transfer (and this via a UI doing everything it could to deceive into believing I was getting a good deal with “no fees”), was forced to accept a currency conversion I did not want, and closing the account took 45 minutes.

 The SSL certs on their help site are invalid; I had to disable SSL validation to use the site.
-Their customer support is everything you would hate to experience but know so well from a large, bloated, robotic company - imagine a wall of repeated boilerplate, plus you had to search their web-site for 15 minutes, having found various instructions for closing an account which do not match up to what is shown in the UI, to find customer support.
+Their customer support is everything you hate to experience but know so well from a large, bloated, robotic company - imagine a wall of repeated boilerplate, plus you had to search their web-site for 15 minutes, having found various instructions for closing an account which do not match up to what is shown in the UI, to find customer support.

 Avoid.